mcallistertad/embedded-client/README.md

 response buffer could not be decoded or other error occurred, otherwise `SKY_SUCCESS` is returned.
 Cache is updated with scan and location information.
 Note that sky_decode_response() modifies the response buffer (it is written with decrypted bytes).
 A DEBUG level log message is available to help diagnose any errors that may happen.
-If the server sends downlink application data in the response, it is copied into the workspace and loc is updated with its length and a pointer to the data.
+If the server sends downlink application data in the response, it is copied into the request context and loc is updated with its length and a pointer to the data.
 Zero length indicates that there was no data.
 Note that if the user allocated the memory for the workspace, the downlink data is unavailable after this memory has been freed.
 If the request required an authentication registration step, sky_decode_response() returns `SKY_ERROR`, and sets sky_errno to `SKY_RETRY_AUTH`.
 The user is expected to call sky_finalize_request() again and re-send the request (TBR only).

 If `SKY_SUCCESS` is returned, the locations_source field provides information about how the location was derived from the scan.